bahmutov/cypress-examples/docs/index.md

 - [paste text into a text area](./recipes/paste-event.md)
 - [pick a random 10 digit number](./recipes/pick-random-number.md) that does not have 0 in front
 - collect the values from the [DOM using its structure](./recipes/collect-dom.md)
+- element is removed from the DOM vs element hides [recipe](./recipes/element-hides.md)

 ### Working with the window object recipes